luishhmnn/ADNAforAirSim/experiments/README.md

 Notes:
-- Before you can run a simulation make sure that you installed AirSim to `ADNAforAirSim\AirSimServer\CityEnviron`.
+- Before you can run a simulation you must install AirSim to `ADNAforAirSim\AirSimServer\CityEnviron`.
 If you have not installed it yet, go to this directory.
 There you will find installation instructions.
 - Unfortunately, AirSim's settings.json does not allow relative paths.
 Please change the path in settings.json to fit your system.
 - To run multiple simulations automated you can use the Python scripts.